argoproject/Argo/docs/developers/index.rst

     :maxdepth: 2

     /api/index
+    constants

 Bug Reports and Feature Requests
 --------------------------------

-Our preferred way for you to submit bug reports, request for new features or even questions about how things work in Largo is by `opening a new issue on the Largo github repository <https://github.com/INN/Largo/issues>`_.
+Our preferred way for you to submit bug reports, requests for new features or even questions about how things work in Largo is by `opening a new issue on the Largo github repository <https://github.com/INN/Largo/issues>`_.

-If you would like to help with the documentation, here are some resources:

-- `Sphinx' PHP domain-specific markup <http://mark-story.com/posts/view/sphinx-phpdomain-released>`_
-- `Sphinx reStructuredText primer and quickstart guide <http://sphinx-doc.org/rest.html>`_

 Contributing to Largo
 ---------------------